Do you feel your Windows 11 laptop lags after a software update?

 If you feel an extra RAM module can speed up your Windows 11 computer, try the tip I share in this tutorial.

-This tutorial explains converting a USB pen drive into a RAM Module.
+This tutorial explains converting a USB pen drive into a RAM module.

+So, how did I do it?
+It is simple.
 Windows 11 and 10 devices can convert a USB Flash memory unit into Virtual RAM.

+So (without buying a new RAM Unit), I fixed the lagging issues with a simple USB Pen Drive.
 Let us check how to transform an ordinary USB Pen Drive into a RAM Unit.

 How To Increase RAM Using USB Drive In Windows 11 & 10?